 Want to do something different but don't have the confidence to break out of your current situation?
-Richard shares a different view on where confidence comes from and how you can create it.
+Richard shares an alternative view on where confidence comes from, and how you can create it.

 Here's a question for you:

 If you don't feel confident now about your career change, where is the confidence you need going to come from?

 I would wager that it's not going to be from the place you expect it.

 Confidence isn't fixed; it's something you can create

 Think about the words you use to talk about confidence in your day-to-day life.
 They're often tied to your identity.

 "I'm not confident about this." or "I'm not a confident person."